longshotlabs/meteor-template-extension/README.md

 Template.foo2.inheritsHelpersFrom("foo");
 Template.foo2.inheritsEventsFrom("foo");

+Template.foo.created = function () {
+  console.log('foo');
+};

+Template.foo2.inheritsHooksFrom("foo");
 ```

 In this example, both templates are rendered.
 Both use the `bar` helper defined on "foo" to resolve `{{bar}}`.
 Both fire the click event defined on "foo".
+Additionally, the "foo2" template will inherit the `foo.created` callback and log 'foo' to the console upon creation.

 ## copyAs(newTemplateName)